jeffreyren1/blog/_posts/2018-12-05-markdown-example.md

 ### Emoji

-This single quote code `inet:email:message:to` will not be parsed to emoji icon :+1:
+:+1:
 :smile:

 ## Finally

 There's actually a lot more to Markdown than this.
 See the official [introduction][4] and [syntax][5] for more information.
 However, be aware that this is not using the official implementation, and this might work subtly differently in some of the little things.